WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 It’s worth repeating at this point that you can’t just throw in your own shortcodes and expect them to work.
 They must have been added to your theme as an option.
 Typically, themes come with a large number of pre-built shortcodes, and the theme instructions will provide you with a list of available shortcodes from which to choose.

-Shortcodes are a wonderful way for non-developers to show a variety of content without having to write code, as well as a time-saving tool for developers.
+Shortcodes offer an excellent way for non-developers to show a variety of content without writing the code.

 What is a Shortcode API?